M-Files/VAF.Extensions.Community/MFiles.VAF.Extensions/Readme.md

 ### Using VAF 2.3 task processors

-Standard VAF task queues are automatically exposed on the above dashboard, but can be customisedby adding a `[ShowOnDashboard]` attribute.
+Standard VAF task queues are automatically exposed on the above dashboard, but can be customised by adding a `[ShowOnDashboard]` attribute.
 In the example below the `ShowRunCommand` property is set to `true`, adding a button to the dashboard allowing the task to be run ad-hoc.

 ![An image showing a task queue that can be run on demand](runondemand-taskqueue.png)